abdelrahmanalimohamed/DailyPulseSolution/README.md

 - **Team Leader Module**: Employee and task assignment, task review, and confirmation.
 - **Employee Module**: Task acceptance, work logging, task updates, and completion.
 - **Self-Referencing Employee Hierarchy**: Employees can have a supervisor (team lead) using a self-referencing relationship.
+- **CQRS and Mediator**: Implements Command and Query responsibilities separated through **MediatR** for improved organization and scalability.
 - **Fluent API Configuration**: Leveraging Entity Framework Core Fluent API for precise model configuration.

 ## Architecture

-This project follows **Clean Architecture** principles, splitting concerns across multiple layers:
+This project follows **Clean Architecture** principles, CQRS, and Mediator patterns, creating a modular separation of concerns:
 1. **Core**:
    - **Domain**: Contains business entities, enums, and core logic.
-   - **Application**: Contains use cases, business rules, interfaces, and application services.
+   - **Application**: Contains use cases, business rules, commands, queries, and application services.
 2. **Infrastructure**:
    - Manages database access and persistence with Entity Framework Core.
 3. **Presentation**:
    - Web API project, exposing endpoints to interact with the system.

+### CQRS and Mediator

+The **CQRS** (Command Query Responsibility Segregation) pattern is applied by separating read and write operations, improving scalability and clarity:
+- **Commands**: Used for actions that change data (create, update, delete).
+- **Queries**: Used for retrieving data without altering it.

+The **Mediator** pattern, implemented with **MediatR**, enables decoupling of command/query handlers from controllers, promoting a single entry point for each request.

 ## Technologies